AudriusButkevicius/hotsdraft-overlay/README.md

 3. Add support for preferred role selection when submitting requests to [hotsdraft.com](http://hotsdraft.com).
 4. Add support for including pre-picks as ally picked heroes when checking suggestions.
 5. Move map detection to use SIFT oppose to Tessaract to speed up lookup/accuracy and remove a binary dependency.
-6. Slice up hero selection image into 5 rectangles instead of one large image with 5 portraits.
-Each rectangle would represent one portrait and the detection logic could be improved to permit only a single match with the highest number of matched features.
-7. Add support for auto-detection/auto-display when in draft.
+6. Add support for auto-detection/auto-display when in draft.
 This should be done after 5 is done, effectively only in draft when found a valid map.
 This would also enable auto-hide when draft finishes.
 Enables auto-refreshing.
-8. Package the application with py2exe for novice users to download, use Github CI to produce that.